lvoytek/ubuntu-maintainers-handbook/MergeProposalReview.md

   - [ ] This is an SRU, the validation instructions are ok
   - [ ] Testcases added or adapted (N/A if not strictly required or already present)
   - [ ] autopkgtest against the PPA package passes (if possible, evidence was provided already)
+  - [ ] Based on PPA builds and the build-log, no new component mismatch expected
   - [ ] Verified PPA package installs/uninstalls
   - [ ] Verified function manually
 ```